vinkodlak/rigpro.consulting/src/pages/workflow/index.md

-      All the auxiliaries (stand-offs, decentralizers, low friction rollers) are attached to the string, OD's physically measured and pictures taken.
+      All the auxiliaries (stand-offs, decentralizers, low friction rollers) are attached to the string, OD's physically measured and photos taken.
 We leave nothing to chance.
     description: >-
-      With a proposed logging program in hand, we work hard with the logging crew to ensure all the logging string combos are thoroughly tested.
+      With a proposed logging program, we work hand in hand with the logging crew to ensure all the logging string combos are thoroughly tested.
     image: /img/13_TOOLS_CHECKED.jpg
     title: Tools checked
   - body: >-
-      This is a routine operation, providing all the planning was thoroughly laid out ahead of the time.
+      This is a routine operation, providing all the planning was thoroughly laid out prior to the load out.
 At this stage, it is too late to think about the unit zonation, or devise a plan to change out the logging cable!
     description: >-
       Moving Day!
-Having already secured the real estate on the rig it is now time to unpack and meet the neighbors.
+Having already secured the real estate on the rig, it is now time to unpack and meet the neighbors.
     image: /img/14_UNIT_INSTALLED.jpg
     title: Unit installed
   - body: >-
       Logging Well on Paper - a huge step to improving operational efficiency.
-      We get together all the key people - wireline engineers and operators, drilling supervisor, tool pusher and performance coach - and run through the job, step-by-step.
+      We gather all the key people - wireline engineers and operators, drilling supervisor, tool pusher and performance coach - and run through the job, step-by-step.
 This is a powerful exercise and test of preparedness - and usually results in a number of suggestions for improvement.
-Minutes of meeting are subsequently incorporated in the final logging program.
+Minutes of the meeting are subsequently incorporated in the final logging program.
-    description: Pregame meeting.
-Let's review the game book.
+    description: Pregame meeting - Let's review the game book.
     image: /img/15_LWOP_MEETING.jpg
     title: LWOP meeting
   - body: >-
-      Culmination of all the hard work invested over the last several months.
+      **Culmination of all the hard work invested over the last several months**

-      RIGPRO consultant is there 24/7 and lives through the operation with the logging crew.
-Our expert blends with the team and ensures no corners are cut.
-All the activities are tracked in RIGPRO Wireline QAQC software to a second - office teams are able to witness the operation as it unfolds, on their laptops and mobile phones.
-Operational database is built on the go, and contains all the timings and speeds.
+      RIGPRO consultant is on site 24/7 and lives through the operation with the logging crew.
+Our expert blends with the team to ensure no corners are cut and procedures are followed.
+All the activities and operational times are tracked in RIGPRO Wireline QAQC software to the second.
+Office teams are able to witness the operation as it unfolds, on their laptops and mobile phones.
+Operational database is created on the go and contains real time events.
     description: Show time!
     image: /img/16_LOGGING_EXECUTED.jpg
     title: Logging executed